jiridj/deliver-attacks/docs/attack-2/README.md

 {"status":401,"message":"Wrong password"}
 ```

+Here is a list of [1000 leaked email addresses](../../demos//attack-2/leaked.txt).
+With a bit of scripting - which I have done for you - you can easily try every email address and see what happens.
+The script sends the email address with password `password` to the API.
+Using the error message (`Wrong email address` or `Wrong password`) we can identify those email addresses that are registered with an account.
 When we run the script we see that we've been able to match six email addresses.

 ```bash
 deliver haveibeenpwned ./leaked.txt